 Holding your own Japanese tea ceremony

+Japanese tea ceremonies are an important tradition for people in that particular part of the world.
+It is a time for people to relax and enjoy tea in the best possible way – so why not try to simulate one in your own home?
 For many of us, drinking tea is something we think little about – filling up the kettle and drinking a mug of black tea is simply part of our everyday life.
 Following a Japanese tea ceremony gives you the chance to appreciate your surroundings, and of course the tea you are drinking!

 The Chanoyu ceremony